-This creates an obvious conflict of interest, since both of these organization are for-profit and clearly biased.
+This creates an obvious conflict of interest since both of these organizations are for-profit and clearly biased.

-In their mission statement, the Canola Council of Canada states that “our goal is to ensure the industry’s continued growth, demand, stability and success,” and according to their website, the U.S. Canola Association “works to support and advance U.S. canola production, marketing, processing and use through government and industry relations” [*][*].
+In their mission statement, the Canola Council of Canada states that “our goal is to ensure the industry’s continued growth, demand, stability, and success.”
+According to their website, the U.S. Canola Association “works to support and advance U.S. canola production, marketing, processing and use through government and industry relations” [*][*].

 It’s no surprise that all the research they’ve funded favors canola oil.
 Just take a look:

 - A 2013 review titled “Evidence of Health Benefits of Canola Oil” was funded by both the Canola Council of Canada and U.S. Canola Association, and done by employees of both organizations.